grndlvl/k8s-hello-app/docs/10-faq.md

 - Make sure the ingress controller (`ingress-nginx`) is running.
 - Verify `/etc/hosts` has an entry for `hello.local` pointing to your **Minikube IP** (`minikube ip`).
-- Run `kubectl describe ingress hello-api` to check rules.
+- Run `kubectl -n hello describe ingress hello-api` to check rules.

 ---